 Today I am going to talk about clients hosting multiple WordPress installations under one hosting account.
 We have many clients who are developers, and they have a habit of create sub-domains and develop new sites on them.
-There is nothing wrong with doing this, providing they move the sites to its own hosting account once … Continue reading Don’t host multiple WordPress installations under one hosting account.
+There is nothing wrong with doing this, providing they move the sites to its own hosting account once … Continue reading The problem with hosting multiple WordPress installations under one hosting account.

 OK, recently I have worked on a Woocommerce website and came across this problem.
 It took me a couple of hour of research and finally found a way to fix this.
 Hopefully this post will help someone save some time on this problem.
 Firstly, Woocommerce has moved some pages away from using shortcode to what they call “Endpoints”. … Continue reading Woocommerce /lost-password page not found